TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Output-signoff.md

   The speaker will be fitted into an enclosure that will be made with a 3d printer.
 A front cavity and a rear cavity will be created that match the 27mm x 20mm dimensions of the CDS-27204-L1006 speaker.
 The rear cavity will be designed to have a depth equal to the diameter of the speaker, which is 20mm.
 The speakers within their enclosures will then be mounted to the wall using a command strip.
 The rectangular shape of the enclosure will allow for an easy application of a command strip, and the adhesive of the command strip will allow for simple connection to the mounting subsystem used for the rest of the system.
 Whether this be on a pcb box or to the window sill or wall.
 More testing will be done to find the best position for the speaker to be placed on the wall to cancel noise.
 The command strips will allow much maneuverability and will not damage the wall since there will be no drilling or nails.

+> 11) Speaker shall have a sound pressure level and efficiency that is sufficient to permeate the room

 #### Further connections